Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

        **Tip**

-       Former trackers version of |SYSPRODUCTNAME| contained a section called CC that was used to notify people of artifact updates.
+       Former trackers version of Tuleap contained a section called CC that was used to notify people of artifact updates.
        This section no more exists, but can be easily replaced by an open list field, linked with users.
 Don't forget to check the